9 December 2020

 I used to hike the mountain a lot, up Skeleton Gorge.
 That was the norm for my children and I. I have two sons and two nephews who regular used to visit over December.
 That was our main activity – hiking up the mountain.
 I went up in the cablecar many years ago.
 My memory of that experience is jaded as I had an issue with heights and control.
 People would ask why it is okay for me to climb the mountain, but not go up using the cablecar.
 It was simple, I wasn’t in control.
 But today, I enjoy the ride up and down and have had amazing experiences with visitors from cities across the world.

 Our mission is to continuously enhance the visitor experience.
 One initiative I’d like to champion is to get locals and internationals to use our facilities.
 Table Mountain is one of the best places in the world to work.
 If a freelance writer, an entrepreneur or a lecturer wants some inspiration, they can come up the mountain.
 We have a beautiful wi-fi lounge up top, with space for you to work in.
 For the price of a ticket, you can have the most inspiring view in the world.
 You can sit there and absorb the beauty.
-For a ticket price of ZAR250, you can spend the day.
-Multiply the ticket price by a week and by a month, where can you get rental for that amount of money, with this view, anywhere in Cape Town or the world.
+Multiply our low ticket price by a week and by a month, where can you get rental for that amount of money, with this view, anywhere in Cape Town or the world.

 There’s also lots of opportunity to create events here.
 When we have the supermoon, for example, we could create an event out of it.
 We could sell a limited number of tickets to view the supermoon on that day, and if the weather is bad, you get a refund.
 We can’t keep saying that we won’t do events because the weather is unpredictable.
 Cape Town is filled with very spiritual people, everywhere you turn you see a yoga studio, why not do a sunrise yoga session with a limited amount of tickets?
 These are all things we’re looking at for the future.
 Even at the lower cable station, there is so much to do.
 This particular spot offers a beautiful space.